The Group's Mission is to grow a high quality global publishing business delivering high value to its contributors, readers and shareholders.

 Continuing our international growth in order to reduce reliance on the UK market as well as take advantage of the biggest academic market in the USA and significant growth potential in India and China is a key part of

-−− Delivered overseas revenues of 63% of Group revenue;
+−− Increased overseas revenue to 64% of Group revenue; and;

 • Be an attractive employer for all individuals seeking a career in publishing regardless of background or identity, adding cultural value to our business operations and performance.